cadin/xtouch-mini-processing/README.md

 # xtouch-mini-processing
-A Processing interface for the Behringer X-Touch Mini USB Controller
+A Processing interface for the Behringer X-Touch Mini USB Controller.

 This project makes it easy to interface with the X-Touch Mini in Processing.
 It's a thin wrapper around The MidiBus MIDI library that simplifies addressing and controlling the knobs and buttons on the X-Touch Mini.